kumu/docs/guides/clustering.md

 Replace `selector` with any valid [selector](/guides/selectors.md).
 Replace `Field` with the name of the field you want to cluster by, and replace `Type` with the value that Kumu should set as the element type for each element created by clustering (make sure your `Field` and `Type` are wrapped in double quotes).

-(Wondering when it's useful to fine-tune the elemnent type?
+(Wondering when it's useful to fine-tune the element type?
 [Jump to the explanation](#when-is-it-useful-to-fine-tune-element-type).)

 Here's an example that clusters all elements with the element type "Person" by their organization.
 The organizations that are added to the map will have the type "Organization".